leahjay/books/readme.rst

 ====

 ===  ==================================================  ========================
-APR  From Norvelt to Nowhere                             Jack Gantos
+MAY  The Number Devil: A Mathematical Adventure          Hans Magnus Enzensberger APR  Jonny and the Dead                                  Terry Prachet APR  From Norvelt to NowDere                             Jack Gantos
 APR  No Summit Out of Sight                              Jordan Romero MAR  Ruby Redfort Catch Your Death                       Lauren Child MAR  Dead End In Norvelt                                 Jack Gantos